Business Rules Management Systems (BRMS)

 A business rules management system (BRMS) is used to develop, store, edit, and execute business rules.
 Business rules are logical statements that define the behavior and operation of a business.
 For example,“if a user cancels their subscription, send them an e-mail.”
 These rules may be written in process documents or embedded in applications.
 However, this implementation is prone to errors when rules are updated, scaled, or cloned.

-A BRMS acts as a central repository for business rules.
+A BRMS, powered by the business rules engine, acts as a central repository and automation function for business rules.
 Decision owners and IT employees can collaborate to develop, version, and edit rules in a single-sourced environment.
 A BRMS helps businesses automate tasks, improve consistency, and shorten turnaround on policy changes.

 BRMS vendors provide tools for developing, tracking, and editing business rules.
 Often, these tools support both programmers and non-programmers.
 Vendors also provide an engine to simulate and validate business rules before they are implemented.
-When business rules are completed, the BRMS deploys the rules to other platforms, allowing users to single-source their rules.
+When business rules are completed, the BRMS deploys the rules to other platforms, allowing users to single-source their rules across disparate systems and applications.

 BRMS Features & Capabilities